bytecodealliance/wasmtime/cranelift/docs/ir.md

 ### Bitwise operations

-The bitwise operations and operate on any value type: Integers, floating point numbers, and booleans.
+The bitwise operations and operate on any value type: Integers, and floating point numbers.
 When operating on integer or floating point types, the bitwise operations are working on the binary representation of the values.
-When operating on boolean values, the bitwise operations work as logical operators.

 The shift and rotate operations only work on integer types (scalar and vector).
 The shift amount does not have to be the same type as the value being shifted.